 It must be clear, concise, and attractive to make them want to extend their visit and browse your pages.

-Throughout these lines, you have been able to understand its importance, and discover how to customize and optimize it.
+Throughout these lines, you have been able to grasp the importance of your header on WordPress, and discover how to customize and optimize it.

-And you, how important is your header to you?
+For you, how important is your header?
 Give us your opinion by posting a comment.